You will have to repay us if you get too much benefit

 What happens if I don’t pay?

 If you ignore the requests for payment or do not offer a suitable repayment amount, it may result in court action being taken against you.
-We would prefer not to take legal action against you and urge you to contact us to arrange repayments as soon as possible.
+We would prefer not to take legal action against you.
+We would urge you to contact us to arrange repayments as soon as possible.

 If we do take legal action any related fees will be added to your overpayment (debt):